developius/ping-log/README.md

     2016-04-28 10:54:07,www.google.co.uk,71.019, OK
     2016-04-28 10:54:07,router,9.875, OK

 Understood ping errors will be copied verbatim to the error column of the results.
 Mostly.
-Well, sometimes.
+Well... sometimes.
 See below.

 ## Our experiments

 We run the pinger on as many devices as possible on our home network and collate the data.
-Mostly this means running ssh to various OS X boxes and some Raspberry Pis.
-One Pi is permanently connected to the ADSL modem/base router while the rest 'float' across whichever internal networking method we are trying this week although we try to keep a few constant as a baseline in known fixed locations.
-We usually run the pinger for up to 24 hours collecting ping data every 10 seconds or so.
+Mostly this means running ssh to various OS X boxes and some Raspberry Pis in order to launch the pinger.
+One Pi is permanently connected to the ADSL modem/base router while the rest 'float' across whichever internal networking method we are trying this week although we do keep a few in known fixed locations as a baseline.

+We usually run the pinger for up to 24 hours collecting ping data every 10-20 seconds.
 We've been using [tmux](https://tmux.github.io/) to launch the script remotely and leave it running even if the ssh network connection dies.
-Which is symptomatic of the problems we face.
+This is symptomatic of the problems we face.

 We use sftp to collect the data every few hours - or every few minutes if we are testing different configurations.
 At some point we will automate this process.

 Having collated the data we run the R markdown code using RStudio to generate a report.
+The code will process any .csv file it finds in the 'results' folder.

-After all that we argue about what the result show and what to do about it.
+After all that we argue about what the results show and what to do about it.
+Take a look at the pdf files to see some examples of the auto-generated reports.

 ## Code warnings
 It isn't big and it isn't clever: